Geoffrey Ballard

-Geoffrey Ballard, CM, OBC (16 October 1932 – 2 August 2008) was a Canadian geophysicist and businessman.
+Geoffrey Edwin Hall Ballard, CM, OBC (16 October 1932 – 2 August 2008) was a Canadian geophysicist and businessman.
 A longtime advocate of replacing the internal combustion engine, in 1979 Ballard founded what would become Ballard Power Systems to develop commercial applications of the proton exchange membrane fuel cell (PEM).
 Acknowledged worldwide as the father of the fuel cell industry, Time named him a "Hero for the Planet" in 1999.

 Early life and education

 Ballard was born in Niagara Falls, Ontario, to Jessie Marguerite Mildred of the Rowntree's family in York and Archibald Hall Ballard of Staten Island, New York.
 His father studied electrochemical engineering at the University of Toronto and later specialized in the area of radiation.
 He was working at Carborundum Corporation when the lab director fell overboard from a boat during a party and was washed over Niagara Falls, so Archibald Ballard was promoted to lab director at a relatively young age in his mid-40s.
 He spent most of World War II at Oak Ridge, Tennessee, working on the atomic bomb.

 After high school in Niagara Falls, Ballard attended Queen's University in Kingston, Ontario, studying geological engineering.
 Here he met his future wife, Shelagh, and they married and graduated the same year, in 1956.
 Ballard secured a position at Shell Oil in Alberta, leading exploration teams on horseback.
 He left Shell for Mobil Oil and travelled around the world on exploration trips.
 During these trips his advice was often ignored as he was "only" a BSc (difficult enough in 1950s), and after several such incidents he decided to leave industry and pursue a doctorate in earth and planetary sciences from Washington University in St. Louis.